-In a situation where a toddler must be around people or is the center of attention and are fearful and worry, this is a situation where the child is experiencing social anxiety.
-Those children who go through greater amounts of social anxiety are usually called shy.
-The biggest problem is a fear that others won’t think well of them.
+In a situation where a toddler must be around people or is the center of attention and are fearful and worry; this is a situation where the toddler is experiencing social anxiety.
+Those children who go through more significant amounts of social anxiety are usually called shy.
+The biggest problem is the fear that others won’t think well of them.
 This is toddler social anxiety, and you need to help them overcome it.

 The big fear in them is that they will do something or say something that will cause embarrassment.
 Physical symptoms the child may be experiencing are stomachaches, nausea, trembling, and blushing.
-From 1-9% of adolescents and kids develop what is referred to as Social Phobia, which is diagnosed after the boy’s social anxiety has continued for longer than six months, having a strong impact on his or her life.
+From 1-9% of adolescents and kids develop what you can refer to as Social Phobia, which a doctor can diagnose after the boy’s social anxiety has continued for longer than six months, having a substantial impact on his or her life.

 Social anxiety can go unnoticed for years since the child will usually be quiet about it and very obedient in school.
 He or she may not voice his or her fears.
 While shyness isn’t a problem (if we were all extroverts, the world would not be so fascinating a place), it becomes a problem when it restrains the child from enjoying life.
 Often shy children will develop highly satisfactory, long-term friendships, having significant achievements in their careers.
 Although, if these things (social anxiety and shyness) stop the child from partaking in regular daily activities (like discussions in the classroom), finding events enjoyable (like parties), or from forming lasting bonds with friends, then it would be good to consult an expert.